 The airlines are also called upon to improve their personnel organisation and to maintain more reserve aircraft.
 But even this will not be enough to prevent the coming flight chaos.
 Despite all the measures taken by airlines, airports and air traffic control, the Federal Association of the German Air Transport Industry (BDL) expects a high number of flight cancellations and delays next summer.

 Rights in the event of flight delays

 Passengers should therefore know one thing: If they are more than three hours late, they are entitled to compensation under the EU passenger rights regulation (except in exceptional circumstances such as thunderstorms, strikes etc.).
 The amount of compensation depends on the route.
 For short-haul flights up to 1,500 km, the airline has to pay 250 euros, for medium-haul flights between 1,500 and 3,500 km 400 euros and for long-haul flights from 3,500 km 600 euros.

 Claiming reimbursement directly from the airline is often associated with nerve-racking paperwork and can take several months, sometimes even up to a year.

 Leave the paperwork to us and spare your nerves.

-You enter your data in a few seconds at www.captain-frank.com and we will check free of charge whether your flight delay ticket is liable for compensation.
-Depending on the situation, we buy your ticket immediately or take it over on a success basis.
+You can enter your information within seconds at www.captain-frank.com and we will check free of charge whether your flight is liable for compensation.
+Depending on the situation, we will make you an offer to claim your compensation for you.
 This means that we deal with the airline, if necessary in court, without it costing you anything.
-We then deduct 20 % of the sum from the payment as a processing fee (on a success basis) or 30 % if it is an immediate purchase – plus VAT in each case.
+We then deduct 20-30 % plus VAT of the compensation as a processing fee for our work.

-For older tickets, the claim for compensation applies retroactively for up to three years.
+For older tickets, the claim for compensation applies backward for up to three years.